March 07, 2011

 So when he started telling us a new yarn of intrigue involving the mysterious Golden Triangle, we invited him put it in writing.
 Here's what he wrote for us:

-In a strange flurry of unrelated activity, there gathered together a diverse cast of characters and props right out of a James Bond movie – playboys, glamorous women, multi-millionaires, cocktail parties, private jets, mysterious Chinese high-rollers... and elephants.
+In a strange flurry of unrelated activity, a diverse cast of characters and props straight out of a James Bond movie—playboys, glamorous women, multi-millionaires, cocktail parties, private jets, mysterious Chinese high-rollers... and elephants—gathered together.

-Scene One opens a few minutes from Chiang Saen at the grand five-star Anantara Golden Triangle Resort and Spa sprawling across 65ha of forest lands and manicured gardens.
+Scene One opens a few minutes from Chiang Saen at the grand five-star Anantara Golden Triangle Resort and Spa, which sprawls across 65ha of forest lands and manicured gardens.

 As we approach the Camp on this grey morning, an unmistakably educated English voice booms from loudspeakers, shattering the quiet and scattering the jungle birds for kilometres around….